Skip to content

 RISC Institute and RISC Software GmbH

-RISC – How It All Began
+RISC – How it all began

-RISC Software GmbH: Innovation Through Technology Transfer
+RISC Software GmbH: Innovation through technology transfer

-The Softwarepark Hagenberg
+The Hagenberg Software Park

-What is Symbolic Computation?
+What is symbolic calculation

 Artificial Intelligence

-GRAPES12/2019-11/2023H2020Learning, processing, and optimizing shapesGRAPES Website
+GRAPES12/2019-11/2023H2020Learning, processing and optimizing shapesGRAPES Website

-ARCADES01/2016-01/2020H2020Algebraic Representations in Computer-Aided Design for Complex ShapesCORDIS
+ARCADES01/2016-01/2020H2020Algebraic Representations in Computer-Aided Design for complEx ShapesCORDIS

 PRACE-3IP07/2012-06/2016FP7PRACE – Third Implementation Phase ProjectCORDIS